On the Derivation of the Cosmological Gurzadyan's Theorem

 where $r$ and $\delta$ are calculated from:

 Here, the force law is represented by $F(r)$, such that the interaction force between any pair of masses is given by their product multiplied by this function.

 We seek the most general form $F(r)$ that is consistent with the finding of Newton's first shell theorem \cite{newton1833philosophiae}.
-For our setting, this translates to the condition for the graviational acceleration calculated in Eq. \eqref{shell}:
+For our setting, this translates to the condition for the {gravitational} acceleration calculated in Eq. \eqref{shell}:

-If this equation holds for all $b<a$, then it must also hold in the limit $b\rightarrow 0$, where $b$ can be treated as a perturbative parameter.
-We can then expand $\mathrm{g}(a,b)$ as: